texfaq/texfaq.github.io/FAQ-mathml.md

   The [`MathJax`](http://www.mathjax.org) engine will process the content of LaTeX `\[` &hellip;&nbsp;`\]` and `\(` &hellip;&nbsp;`\)`
-  'environments' in an HTML document, to produce mathematical output that may (for example) be cut-and-pasted into other programs.
+  ''environments'' in an HTML document, to produce mathematical output that may (for example) be cut-and-pasted into other programs.

   Incorporation into your document can be